 Vision

-It might seem obvious, but if you don't set the direction for your business it could end up anywhere - or nowhere.
-But how do you develop a vision, and once you have one, what do you do with it?
+It might seem obvious, but if YOU don't set the direction for your business it could end up anywhere - or nowhere.
+But how do you develop a vision?
+There is no one way, and unlike many tasks, AI may not have the creative spark needed.
+It first involves asking a lot of questions about your business, your products and services and your target market.

 Business and personal goals should be aligned.
 Where can I get ideas to help me achieve my business and personal goals?